Gervig/Business-Intelligence-Exam/README.md

 1) When should a company release a game to maximize sales at launch?
 - secoundar: which genre? and console ML: Linear / multiple linear / poly regession. dependent variable: sales, independent variable: month or period (new column ranking)

-2) Which consoles should a spefict genre game be developed for?
+2) Which consoles should a specific genre game be developed for?
 - ML: classficastion dependent variable: sales, independent variable: genre, console

 3) How can trends be predicted so that a game is released when its genre is popular? how long intervals before genre is "hot"